MoffettMcKenna/Getting-and-Cleaning-Data-Project/CodeBook.md

 * Function - The processing function applied to that measurement.
 * Axis - The XYZ direction the measurement was taken on.

 In some cases the function requires extra information.
-In this case it is added to the end of the feature and seperated from the Axis by a comma.
+In this case it is added to the end of the feature and separated from the Axis by a comma.

 So, to apply this to the first feature in the list, tBodyAcc-mean()-X, it is a measurement of BodyAcc along the X Axis over time and then passed into the mean() function.